Best San Francisco gay bars

 One of the few San Francisco gay bars outside of the Castro or SoMa neighborhoods, the Cinch is equal parts dive bar and dance club.
 Dark even in the middle of the day, this cowboy-themed spot is hung with erotic art and a mirror over the urinals allows your own junk (and that of your neighbors) to make an appearance.
 Though it’s a little rough around the edges, the Cinch is as friendly as they come, complete with a pool table and patio, all-night happy hour on Mondays and Friday night drag shows.

 The Stud is one of San Francisco’s most illustrious nightlife venues that has, over the years, drawn a number of queer celebrities to its stage and dance floor.
 Occupying the corner of 9th and Harrison in SoMa for over 50 years, this worker-owned cooperative (the first worker-owned nightclub in the U.S.) is also the birthplace of the legendary drag show Trannyshack.
-Every Tuesday night is “Sing til it Hurts” karaoke and Fridays from 7pm-10p is dedicated to the country’s longest running queer burlesque show, Red Hots Burlesque.
+Every Tuesday night is free “Sing til it Hurts” karaoke.
+Most Friday nights, from 7pm-10p, RHB hosts a circus and burlesque show.
 And when 2am rolls around and you find you just aren’t ready for the party to end, never fear!
 Thanks to a special late-night license, The Stud’s doors stay open a full hour later than any other bar in the city on Thursdays and Fridays.

 This friendly neighborhood bar is one of the most low-key options in the Castro.
 With the neighborhood’s longest happy hour (from 12pm to 7pm everyday), a blazing fireplace to warm you on foggy days and a jukebox chock full of 80s favorites, this cozy pub will keep you in your seat until last call rolls around.

 The place to see and be seen for everyone from leather-clad bears to twinks in tight tees to party-hardy lesbians.
-This legendary biker bar is especially known for its Sunday afternoon beer busts, when dozens of revelers pack cheek-to-jowl on the massive outdoor patio to get shitfaced on $12 all-you-can-drink beer.
-Other weekly themes— including game night on Tuesday, open mic on Wednesday and movies on Thursday—are a nice counterpoint to the often wild and unexpected Friday and Saturday night parties that feature everything from cigar socials to comedy showcases.
+This legendary biker bar is especially known for its Sunday afternoon beer busts, when dozens of revelers pack cheek-to-jowl on the massive outdoor patio to get shitfaced on $15 all-you-can-drink beer.
+Other regular themes— including gaymer night and live music night —are a nice counterpoint to the often wild and unexpected Friday and Saturday night parties that feature everything from cigar socials to comedy showcases.

 The tough and bulky score big at this SoMa watering hole self-styled as Bear Bar USA.
 It can be slow on weekdays inside but wend your way to the rear, past the pool table, past the DJ booths and bathrooms, down the hallway lined with decades of gay memorabilia, to the outdoor patio to find the crowd chomping cigars and sharing cigarettes.
 On Sunday afternoons, the Lone Star is the default second-choice destination for those heading to the Eagle.